adamedx/autographps-sdk/ROADMAP.md

 * Add thumbprint option to Set-GraphApplicationCertificate
 * Add CertificatePath option to New-GraphLocalCertificate and New-GraphApplicationCertificate
 * Fix Get-GraphError to just use the log
-* Disable auto-cert generation for apps, make it opt-in Linux
 * Add formatting to Get-GraphApplicationCertificate
 * Make app operations default to objectid for efficiency
 * Formatting for get-graphapplicationcertificate